artemave/REST-assured/README.markdown

 JSON.parse(req.rack_env)['HTTP_ACCEPT'].should == 'text/html'
 ```

-Use plain REST api to clear doubles/redirects between tests:
+Use REST api to clear doubles/redirects between tests:

 ```ruby
 RestClient.delete "#{RestAssured::Server.address}/redirects/all"
 RestClient.delete "#{RestAssured::Server.address}/doubles/all"
 ```

-### Plain REST API
+### REST API

 For those using REST-assured from non-ruby environments.

 #### Create double

-  HTTP POST to `/doubles` creates a double and returns its json representation.
+  HTTP POST to `/doubles.json` creates a double and returns its json representation.
   The following options can be passed as request parameters:

   - __fullpath__ - e.g., `/some/api/object`, or with parameters in query string (useful for doubling GETs) - `/some/other/api/object?a=2&b=c`.
 Mandatory.